learn about our history

-Ms. Boyd was born and raised in Atlanta, GA.
-She attended Georgia State University where she studied the Legal Issues Track in Criminal Justice and Sociology.
-She then attended Atlanta’s John Marshall Law School where she became an active member of the Student Bar Association (SBA), Black Law Student Association (BLSA), Georgia Association of Women Lawyers (GAWL), Criminal Law Society, and Family Law Society.
-Ms. Boyd graduated in the top sector of her class at both Georgia State University and Atlantaâ€™s John Marshall before taking and passing the Georgia Bar Exam.
+Joanna G. Boyd is the founder and proprietor of J.G.
+Boyd Law.
+A native of Atlanta, GA, Boyd finds pride in serving the Atlanta community.
+Her undergraduate studies were completed at Georgia State University, where she studied Criminology and Sociology.
+She then attended Atlanta’s John Marshall Law School, where she was an active member of the Student Bar Association (SBA), Black Law Student Association (BLSA), Georgia Association of Women Lawyers (GAWL), Criminal Law Society, and Family Law Society.
+Ms. Boyd graduated at the top of her class at John Marshall before passing the Georgia Bar Exam.

-Ms. Boyd has worked through cases dealing with divorce, alimony, child custody, child support, equitable division of assets, legitimations, paternity, modification, contempt, and family violence.
-Ms. Boyd has also worked with multiple government agencies, including, but not limited to Fulton County Pretrial Services, has volunteered for multiple non-profit organizations, and has experience in public speaking.
-She has mediation training as approved by the Georgia Office of Dispute Resolution and has proven herself to be prepared for negotiations or courtroom appearances.Â Â
+She handles each of her cases with an open mind, customizing her technique to the specific needs of each client.
+She has handled matters including divorce, alimony, child custody, child support, equitable asset distribution, legitimation, paternity, modification, contempt, and domestic violence.
+Ms. Boyd has also worked with many government agencies, including Fulton County Pretrial Services, volunteered for several non-profit groups, and has public speaking expertise.
+She has mediation training that has been approved by the Georgia Office of Dispute Resolution and has demonstrated that she is prepared for negotiations or court appearances.